-That accuracy from from all over the floor opened up assist opportunities for the passing maestro.
+That accuracy from all over the floor opened up assist opportunities for the passing maestro.
 As he came off screens from Dirk Nowitzki, Amar'e Stoudemire or any other big, defenders knew they had to respect Nash's pull-up.
 That made it more difficult to help onto the rolling or popping big.

 Nash's deadeye shooting is a big part of why Nowitzki got so many open looks and why Stoudemire had so many throwdowns.